-Based on anticipated available funding for benefits and administrative costs, DPW proposes to open the cash component on November 1, 2011 with a closing date of March 30, 2012.
-DPW will begin operating the crisis exception program on November 1, 2011 and close the program on January 2, 2012.
-DPW will open the crisis component on January 3, 2012 and close the program on March 30, 2012.
-As in past years, DPW may extend or shorten the program year, depending on the availability of funds.
+Based on anticipated available funding for benefits and administrative costs, DHS proposes to open the Cash and Crisis components on November 1, 2016 with a closing date of March 31, 2017.
+As in past years, DHS may extend or shorten the program year, depending on the availability of funds.

-Prior to the cash program opening date, DPW will mail applications to persons who received LIHEAP benefits in the 2010-2011 program year.
+Prior to the Cash program opening date, DHS will mail applications or a postcard directing people to apply online to persons who received LIHEAP benefits in the 2015-2016 program year.